 So always include exercises for the pulling muscles of the upper body, the pushing muscles of the upper body, the core and the legs.
 Strengthening the core should be included in every workout.

-We hope you enjoyed these tips for weight training over 60 years old and found our resources useful.
+I hope you enjoyed these tips for weight training over 60 years old and found our resources useful.
 If you have any questions about weight training, don’t hesitate to ask in the comments section below.
-We promise to answer you to the best of our knowledge!
+I promise to answer you to the best of my knowledge!

-Strength and weight training is extremely beneficial and very safe for adults of all age.
-It doesn’t matter what kind of exercise background you have, it’s always possible to start weight training on a level suitable for your current health status.
+Strength and weight training is extremely beneficial and very safe for most adults of all ages.
+It doesn’t matter what kind of exercise background you have.
+It’s virtually always possible to start weight training at a level suitable for your current health status.

-There really isn’t a low or high limit in strength training, it’s only a matter of selecting the proper exercises and resistance.
+There really isn’t a low or high limit in strength training.
+It’s only a matter of selecting the proper exercises and resistance level.
 So get started today to become a stronger version of yourself tomorrow!

-If you enjoy reading about strength training and fitness for older adults, please subscribe to our newsletter and bookmark this site.
+If you enjoy reading about strength training and fitness for older adults, please subscribe to my newsletter and bookmark this site.

 See you next time!